Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 The client API is used by the SDKs and the dashboard to communicate with Chain Core.
 The network API is used by [network operators](blockchain-operators.md).

-There are four policies available to grant an individual authentication method access to one or both APIs:
+There are four policies available to grant an individual credential access to one or both APIs:

 * **client-readwrite**: Full access to the Client API.
-* **client-readonly**: Access to read-only Client endpoints.
+* **client-readonly**: Access to read-only Client API endpoints.
 This is a strict subset of the `client-readwrite` policy.
 * **monitoring**: Access to monitoring-specific endpoints.
 This is a strict subset of the `client-readonly` policy.